db-piper/com.kraken.energy/README.txt

 The Account device tracks the status of your account, including periodic invoices and account balance.

-For Intelligent Tariff customers, Smart Energy Devices track the Planned Dispatches for a smart devices that are registered on the account.
+For Intelligent Tariff customers, Smart Energy Devices track the Planned Dispatches for smart devices that are registered on the account.